Yermin9/seL4/BEPS_TODO.md

 - All revocation or deletion operations - TODO
-    - TCB
+    - TCB - Done
-    - SC
+    - SC - Done
-    - Endpoint cap
+    - Endpoint cap - Done

 TODO: Need to clear thread->holdCptr and SC->threhsold and stuff